-During the previous fiscal year and the current fiscal year, no additional stock options were granted.
+During the previous fiscal year and the current fiscal year, no additional stock options are granted.

-The expenses arising from share-based payment transactions recorded as expenses in association with this plan for the previous fiscal year were \$36 million.
-There were no expenses arising for the current fiscal year.
+There are no expenses arising from share-based payment transactions recorded as expenses in association with this plan during the previous fiscal year and the current fiscal year.